Kirk Miller, DO

 The radiology externship is directed by Kirk Miller, DO, and provides senior medical students at KU with an opportunity to interact directly with faculty and senior residents.
-Students receive further education in the field of radiology, beyond what is available in the pre-clinical curriculum and in the standard four-week clerkship.
+Students receive further education in radiology, beyond what is available in the pre-clinical curriculum and in the standard four-week clerkship.
 Each extern will be paired with a senior resident physician.
 The extern will meet regularly with their resident mentor for educational activities which include at least five on-call shifts, three shadowing experiences during normal operational hours, one mentoring session outside the department, and a radiology case presentation.
 Several group meetings and social events, which include all the externs and their resident mentors, will be held during the externship.

 Third year medical students at KU are invited to apply for the externship, and applications typically go out in January.
 The externship is an eight-month long commitment from late February through October.